joshfischer1108/heron-eco-starters/README.md

 ### Disclaimer !!!!

-**It should be noted that even though the ECO definition topology files are in the `src/main/resources` directory this is not a suggestion or a requirement.**
+**It should be noted that even though the ECO definition topology files are in the `yaml` directory this is not a suggestion or a requirement.**